Zenoh Plugin

 orjson

-The Zenoh topic name the client wants the server to reply to.
-The client must subscribe to this Zenoh topic.
+Zenoh topic name that the client wants the server to reply rsp to.
+The client itself needs to subscribe to this zenoh topic

-msg id, 4 bytes, which the server will include unchanged in the rsp packet for the client to match the rsp to the req.
+msg id, 4 bytes, the server will encapsulate it unchanged into the rsp packet for the client to locate which req the rsp corresponds to

 …